 Photobacterium phosphoreum or Vibrio phosphoreum is a Gram negative bioluminescent bacterium living in symbiosis with marine organisms.
 It can emit bluish-green light (490nm) due to a chemical reaction between FMN, luciferian and molecular oxygen catalysed by an enzyme called Luciferase.
 Luciferins are a class of light emitting heterocyclic compounds typically undergo an enzyme catalysed oxidation and the resulting unusable reaction intermediate emits light upon decaying to it’s ground state.

-- Rivers: Rivers are characterised by flowing waters usually freshwater, flowing towards an ocean, a lake a sea, or another river .
+- Rivers: Rivers are characterized by flowing waters usually freshwater, flowing towards an ocean, a lake a sea, or another river.

-- Lakes: Lakes are characterised by the area localised in a basin, that is surrounded by land apart from any river or other outlet that serves to feed or drain the lake.
+- Lakes: Lakes are characterized by the area localized in a basin, that is surrounded by land apart from any river or other outlet that serves to feed or drain the lake.

 Mist microbial and most microscopic organisms in rivers are attached to surfaces such as submerged rocks.